cascadiabooking/raniesantos.github.io/_posts/2016/2016-04-01-wrestling-with-windows.md

 ### Node.js and Ruby

-Technologies like **Node.js** and **Ruby** are meant to run on UNIX-based systems, so they may not work as you expect on Windows.
+Technologies like **Node.js** and **Ruby** are meant to run on Unix-based systems, so they may not work as you expect on Windows.
 For instance, I've had problems trying to install **Browsersync** because it has a dependency called **node-gyp** which relies on **Visual C++ libraries** to work properly.
 I've also had issues with certain terminal packages for Atom that were caused by leaking Node environment variables.

 As for Ruby, I actually don't have much knowledge on this language yet, but I've seen many complaints that its slow on Windows, and that a lot of gems aren't supported.